 How to Grill the Best Burgers

-When a burger's done right, you know it -- the smoky, char-grilled outside and the juicy inside, all barely contained within a chewy, toasty roll.
-That's what a burger is all about!
-Here's how to grill the perfect hamburger -- plus we'll load you up with top recipes for beef burgers, turkey burgers, chicken burgers, and lamb burgers.
+When a burger's done right, you know it — the smoky, char-grilled outside and the juicy inside, all barely contained within a chewy, toasty roll.
+That's what a burger is all about.
+But as simple as it might sound, there's more to grilling burgers than just slapping it on the grill.
+We'll show you how to grill the perfect burger — from getting the meaty mixture right to forming the patties so they don't shrink.
+We'll also looks at grill temps and times.
+Let's get grilling!

 2. Build Additional Flavor.
 Add just about anything you like to your burger mixture.
 Here are a few flavoring suggestions: